net-daemon/docs/docs/v3/app_model/instancing_apps.md

 }
 ```

-If you need to some async initialization to be called after the app is instanced you can use the interface `IAsyncInitializable`.
+If you need async initialization to be called after the app is instanced you can use the interface `IAsyncInitializable`.

 ```csharp
 [NetDaemonApp]